orangeduck/mpc/README.md

 currently two macros are provided:
 * * *
 ```
-#define MPC_LEX_ACTION(name) int(* name)(mpc_result_t*)
+#define MPC_LEX_ACTION(name) int(* name)(mpc_lexer_t*, mpc_result_t*)
 ```
-this is a macro for defining a function pointer used by the lexer, it takes a function pointer name, allowing it to be differenciated from duplicate function pointers, and expects a function consisting of a single argument of `mpc_result_t` and a function return value of `int`
+this is a macro for defining a function pointer used by the lexer, it takes a function pointer name, allowing it to be differenciated from duplicate function pointers, and expects a function consisting of two arguments, a lexer of type `mpc_lexer_t` and a result of type `mpc_result_t` and a function return value of `int`

 * * *

 ```
-#define mpc_lexer_action(x) int x(mpc_result_t * x)
+#define mpc_lexer_action(x) int x(mpc_lexer_t * self, mpc_result_t * x)
 ```
-this is a macro for defining a function for use by the lexer, as with `MPC_LEX_ACTION`, it specifies a function that takes a singe argument of `mpc_result_t` and a function return value of `int`, but the name of the function and the name of the parameter is defined to the same name, to avoid possible name conflicts when dealing with hardcoded names
+this is a macro for defining a function for use by the lexer, as with `MPC_LEX_ACTION`, it specifies a function that takes two arguments, a lexer of type `mpc_lexer_t` and a result of type `mpc_result_t` and a function return value of `int`, but the name of the function and the name of the parameter is defined to the same name, to avoid possible name conflicts when dealing with hardcoded names

+the first argument will always point to the current lexer index

 the variable `count` is used internally to keep track of assigned parsers and should not be modified by the user under normal cases unless developing a new function